 Each paper may be accepted, rejected, or given the option of one-shot revision.
 Such a revision decision includes a summary of the paper's merits and a list of necessary changes that are required for the paper to be accepted at NSDI.
-Authors may then submit a version of their work addressing those needs during the subsequent deadline.
-At that point, the paper will be reviewed to judge whether it addresses the requirements requested; this review will be conducted, to the extent possible, by the same reviewers as earlier.
-To enable this, PC members who give one-shot-revision decisions late in a year are obligated to participate as external reviewers in the following year to review those papers' resubmissions, which would be considered for the following year's conference.
-Papers revised and resubmitted following a one-shot-revision decision can only receive a decision of accept or reject, not revise; this is what makes revisions "one-shot."
+Authors may then submit a version of their work addressing all revision instructions during the subsequent deadline.
+At that point, the paper will be reviewed to judge whether it addresses all the revision requirements requested.
+This review will be conducted, to the extent possible, by the same reviewers as earlier.
+To enable this, PC members who give one-shot-revision decisions for the Fall deadline are obligated to participate as external reviewers in the following year to review those papers' resubmissions, which would be considered for the following year's conference.
+Papers revised and resubmitted following a oneshot-revision decision can only receive a decision of accept or reject, not revise; this is what makes revisions "one-shot."